UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Under the hood,
-Git only saves the changes between your versions rather than a complete version of the document for each version, so it is also efficient in terms of disk space.
+Git only saves the changes between your versions rather than a complete version of the document each time, so it is also efficient in terms of disk space.
 Note that while Git works great for text files, such as code, it is not so great for binary files such as images